 We also garnered the best advice from the ones who have been using enterprise cloud applications for several years.
 We discovered that a huge majority of our respondents (71 percent) are using business-critical cloud applications, with most of them praising cloud for its efficiencies and ROI (90 percent of the respondents say they have had a return on investment from cloud implementation.).

-Of the respondents who use business-critical cloud applications, 54 percent say they invested in them less than two years ago.
+Of the respondents who use business-critical cloud applications, such as ERP, 54 percent say they invested in them less than two years ago.
 A significant chunk, 46 percent, have been operating business cloud apps for more than two years, and a tenth of them for more than five years, indicating a reasonably high level of maturity among organizations.